 Vetch grain should be harvested as soon as the crop is mature.
 This is when upper pods turn brown and the stems are brittle enough to feed through the harvester.
-Moisture content of the grain should be less than 13% at harvest to meet receival standards for storage (see Section 11.7, Table 5 and Table 4 (below)).
-If too dry, cracking may occur - with downgraded quality as a consequence.
+Moisture content of the grain should be less than 13% at harvest to meet receival standards for storage (see Table 5).
+If too dry, cracking may occur with downgraded quality as a consequence.

 Cool, damp harvesting conditions should be avoided but harvesting early or later in the day when there is some humidity helps reduce pod shatter and seed loss.
 Vetch grain that is just ripe for harvest can be harvested under warmer conditions than vetch that has been left mature for some time.
-In southern Australia, vetch crops can reach maturity 180 to 250 days after sowing, depending on the sowing date, variety, and a range of environmental factors including rainfall and temperature.